Experienced builders READ THIS.

 To make the board as low profile as possible, this capacitor can be fitted laying flat, in the position shown below.

-The LEDs can either be fitted vertically, with straight leads, or horizontally, by bending the leads.
-Take your time aligning them carefully as they look awful if the are not aligned.
+The LEDs can either be fitted vertically, with straight leads or horizontally, by bending the leads.
+Take your time aligning them carefully as they look awful if they are not aligned.

 Fit and solder yellow LED (LED1) in the position shown below.

 Fit and solder green LEDs (LED2 to LED 9) in the positions shown below.